meemalabs/laravel-media-recognition/README.md

 ![AWS SNS Topic Creation Screenshot](https://i.imgur.com/4MKtfuY.png)

 4. Copy & note down the topic ARN which you just created.
-It looks something like this: `arn:aws:sns:region:123456789012:RekognitionUpdate`.
+It should look similar to this: `arn:aws:sns:region:123456789012:RekognitionUpdate`.
 5. On the Topic details: `RekognitionUpdate` page, in the Subscriptions section, choose "Create subscription".
 6. For Protocol, choose "HTTPS".
 For Endpoint, enter exposed API URL that you generated in a previous step, including the API URI.